 You may think that a rat needs a large entry point to get into your house, but they can squeeze through any hole that you can stick two fingers through.
 For this reason, make sure that there are no gaps in your walls.

 Fill these gaps with wire wool, metal kick plates, cement, or caulk for lasting results.
-Check them every month to make sure they’re well-maintained.
+Check them monthly to ensure they’re well-maintained.

 Tip: If you can’t identify entry points, contact Allstate Pest Control for an expert analysis of your property.
 We service homes and businesses in the Adelaide CBD and surrounding suburbs.